StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 ### Monitor results

-Similarily to Checks, Monitor results are also available on the StackState interface in the topology element's details under the **Health** section:
+The same as for Checks, Monitor results are in the right panel **Selection details** tab under the **Health** section when information about an element is displayed:

 ![Monitor result panel](../../.gitbook/assets/v50_monitor_result.png)